unsignedzero/gojs/README.md

 # Version #

+* Fixed Permissions so it works on all unix boxes

 #### 0.7.0.0 [01-19-2013] #
 * Added comment for functions created since 0.6.5.0
 * Added "clean up" of each end game so board can be reused